appuio/techlab/labs/03_first_steps.md

-# Lab 3: First steps through the Lab Plattform
+# Lab 3: First Steps

 In this lab, we will be interacting with the Lab platform for the first time, via the oc client as well as the web console